 Together we are improving lives and building stronger communities

 Community Investment Fund - Supporting local programs and building partnerships to help improve the quality of life for everyone.

 Befrienders: Match community volunteers to older adults for companionship, support and advocacy.
 The relationships benefit volunteers and seniors by helping bridge the intergenerational gap and break down the stereotypes of aging.
-GGUW funding will help to expand the program due to growing demand.
+GGUW funds help to expand the program due to growing demand.

 Belgrade Senior Center: Provide services that foster independence for individuals aged 50+.
 Nutrition Program provides congregate meals and Meals-On-Wheels, outreach support and resources that improve or maintain nutritional status and health.
 Physical fitness and wellness programs aim to increase knowledge, resources, access and opportunities to be healthy and make healthy choices through social and recreational activities and health and wellness services and education.
-GGUW funding will be used in all areas, as well as for general operating expenses.
+GGUW funds are used in all areas, as well as for general operating expenses.

 Big Brothers Big Sisters Park and Sweet Grass Counties: Match children with trained mentors in, and outside of, school.
 These "guided friendships" between a child and a positive older role-model are a proven prevention strategy that helps kids succeed in school; have more self-confidence; avoid violence, alcohol and drugs; make better decisions; and have a brighter future.
 GGUW will be used for staff salaries related to providing BIG/LITTLE matches.